makalah-app/makalah-agent/knowledge-base/10-backend-architecture-agent-makalah.md

         *   Maintaining the link between the user's client session and the active ADK `Session`.
     *   **Request Pre-processing:**
         *   Performing initial parsing and validation of user inputs before forwarding to the ADK Agent Layer.
-        *   Handling file upload streams and securely storing them to Google Cloud Storage (GCS), then passing the GCS reference to the ADK Agent Layer.
+        *   Handling file upload streams and securely storing them to an object storage service (e.g., Cloudinary, AWS S3), then passing the storage reference to the ADK Agent Layer.
     *   **Response Handling:**
         *   Receiving responses and final outputs from the ADK Agent Layer (specifically the `Orchestrator_Agent`).
         *   Formatting responses for client consumption (e.g., converting structured agent output to a displayable JSON format).